wireservice/csvkit/docs/scripts/csvformat.rst

      -h, --help            show this help message and exit -E, --skip-header     Do not output a header row.
      -D OUT_DELIMITER, --out-delimiter OUT_DELIMITER
-                           Delimiting character of the output CSV file.
+                           Delimiting character of the output file.
-     -T, --out-tabs        Specify that the output CSV file is delimited with tabs.
+     -T, --out-tabs        Specify that the output file is delimited with tabs.
                            Overrides "-D".
      -Q OUT_QUOTECHAR, --out-quotechar OUT_QUOTECHAR
-                           Character used to quote strings in the output CSV file.
+                           Character used to quote strings in the output file.
      -U {0,1,2,3}, --out-quoting {0,1,2,3}
-                           Quoting style used in the output CSV file.
+                           Quoting style used in the output file.
 0 = Quote Minimal, 1 = Quote All, 2 = Quote Non-numeric, 3 =
                            Quote None.
      -B, --out-no-doublequote